SFO - MAD

 What is the cheapest month to fly from San Francisco to Madrid?

-The cheapest month for flights from San Francisco to Madrid is February, where tickets cost $588 on average.
-On the other hand, the most expensive months are June and July, where the average cost of tickets is $1,272 and $1,256 respectively.
+The cheapest month for flights from San Francisco to Madrid is February, where tickets cost $538 (return) on average.
+On the other hand, the most expensive months are June and December, where the average cost of round-trip tickets is $1,147 and $1,138 respectively.

 How far in advance should I book a flight from San Francisco to Madrid?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from San Francisco to Madrid, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from San Francisco to Madrid, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-How long does a flight from San Francisco to Madrid take?
+How to save more on a San Francisco to Madrid flight

 Good to know